wireshell/wireshell/docs/commands/module.md

 $ wireshell module:download ContinentsAndCountries --github=justonestep/processwire-countries
 ```

-Download `develop` branch, you have to provide the `--github` option as well.
+If you want to download a branch, you have to provide the --github option, too.

 ```sh
 $ wireshell module:download FlagPages --github=marcus-herrmann/ProcessWire-FlagPages --branch=develop